UXPin Tutorial for Beginners in 10 Steps

 Actions determine what happens after the trigger.
 UXPin provides 20+ actions, including API requests, changing states, navigation, component property adjustments, playing video/audio content, and more.

-Conditional Interactions let you set if-then and if-else conditions, similar to Javascript.
+UXPin also has Conditional Interactions which allow you to set if-then and if-else conditions, similar to Javascript.
 These conditions set the rules to trigger different scenarios based on user and system actions.

 For example, you can set up multiple form conditions to trigger error messages for incomplete required fields or incorrect data, like an invalid email address.
 If all this data is correct, only then will the prototype allow the user to submit the form successfully.